Covid-19: End to social distancing 'is one step forward'

 Joanne Stuart, chief executive of Northern Ireland Tourism Alliance, said dropping social distancing measures in indoor seated venues without making vaccine certification mandatory could be difficult.

-"Taking a route of 'its not legislation, this is guidance' is just confusing for everybody," she said
+"Taking a route of 'it's not legislation, this is guidance' is just confusing for everybody," she said.

 "If we're going to go down this route the executive should make that decision but then they need to work with business on the practical implication and what the consequences are how its going to be complied with."